Resident Assistant and Faculty

 Joey Borovicka was born in Springfield, Mo.
 He received his Bachelor of Fine Arts degree in painting from Missouri State University in 2003, and his Master of Fine Arts degree in painting from Indiana University in 2008.
 He currently teaches as a per-course instructor of drawing, painting, and design at Missouri State University.
 His paintings have been shown in solo and group shows nationwide, and his work has been published in the nationally known periodical "New American Paintings," first in 2010 and again in the forthcoming 2013 Midwest issue.
 In describing the theme of his creative work, Borovicka says, “I am interested in the experience of spaces, the way I am affected by them, and the way I misremember them.
 In paintings of interior space I am free to dwell, decorate, and fantasize.
 An inhabited space becomes more than an inert box, it mingles with the memory and imagination of the inhabitant."

-Ray Castrey has been part of the Missouri Fine Arts Academy since its inception in 1996, first as a faculty member, then as lead teacher, interdisciplinary arts/arts integration specialist, and academy coordinator before becoming the academy director last year.
+Ray Castrey has been associated with the Missouri Fine Arts Academy since its inception in 1996.
+He served as a faculty member, lead teacher, interdisciplinary arts/arts integration specialist, and academy coordinator before becoming the academy director in 2012.

-He is an emeritus member of Missouri State University’s Department of Theatre and Dance, and has spent 29 years providing music and soundscapes for departmental productions.
-He has created more than 70 works for theatre, dance, and video productions, and has performed in nearly every imaginable and unimaginable music venue.
+He is an emeritus member of Missouri State University’s Department of Theatre and Dance, where he provided music and soundscapes for departmental productions and classes for 29 years.
+He has created more than 70 works for theatre, dance, and video productions, and has performed in almost every imaginable, and some unimaginable, music venues.

-Castrey looks forward to a great experience this summer with the students, faculty, and staff of MFAA 2013.
+Ray looks forward to great experiences this summer with the students, faculty, and staff of MFAA 2015.

 Richard Cline spent two years after high school working for Sperry Rail Service, traveling throughout North America.
 He was inspired by his travels to embrace his calling in art, so he quit his job and enrolled at St. Charles Community College, which he attended from 1991 to 1993.
 Cline spent the summer of 1992 in Spain studying art and experiencing the birthplaces of many great artists.
 He was a co-founder of Zebra studios in St. Peters, Mo., a non-profit venue available to local artists and students to show their work.
 During this time, Cline participated in various art shows, including a solo exhibition at the college in St. Charles in 1996.
 He transferred to The School of The Art Institute Chicago in 1994 where he focused on sculpture and ceramics.
 He participated in several small group shows there including the Coyote Art Festival in Wicker Park, Ill., and was featured on the cover of the 1998 course catalog for the Oxbow School of Art in Saugatauk, Mich.
 Cline received his Bachelor of Fine Arts in 1997 from the School of The Art Institute Chicago.
 He also received a master's degree in education administration in 2004 from Lindenwood University.
 He currently teaches at Hope High School in O'Fallon, Mo., a school designed specifically for at-risk youth.